CochiseLinuxUsersGroup/Presentations/README.md

 18. Email and Thunderbird - MajB
 19. History of Unix, GNU, and Linux - mlynn3
 20. Zero Trust Networking - Thomas Jewkes
+21. Why you should switch to a Linux Operating System - MajB